Nobody Fucking Asked You

 It was jarring to audibly hear and speak these phrases I've been repeating to myself in my own head for most of my life.
 I'm hoping that through further exploration of this character, I can reap the therapeutic benefits of this separation of the interior and exterior self.

-This is a 10-hour ritualistic performance/video addressing the prompt, "survival" and the separation of myself from my past trauma.
+This is a 10-hour ritualistic recorded performance addressing the prompt, "survival" and the separation of myself from my past trauma.

 Throughout my childhood, I suffered physical and verbal abuse.
-I ultimately chose to flee the situation, with the assistance of my father, to Lakeway, Texas.
+I ultimately chose to flee, with the assistance of my father, to Lakeway, Texas.
 Since leaving 15 years ago, I’ve held onto the guilt, anger, fear, and resentment.
 When prompted with the question “What does survival mean to you?”, my mind immediately went to that decision I made all those years ago.
 I chose survival then.

 For this performance, I drove from the source of my past trauma, in Spring, TX, to the apartment my father and I ended up living in together after I left.
 190 miles separate the two.
 That divided by 12 (how old I was when I left) is 15 (how many years it’s been since then).
 This number coincidence lead to the decision of stopping every 12 miles to burn a piece of a poem I wrote and cut into 15 sections.